On Thurston's Euler class one conjecture: Introduction

-\begin{eulerclassone}[Thurston] Let $M$ be an atoroidal closed 3--manifold and let $a \in H^2(M; \mathbb{Z})$ be any integral class with $x^*(a)=1$.
-Then there is a taut foliation $\mathcal{F}$ on $M$ whose Euler class is equal to $a$. \end{eulerclassone} An irreducible 3-manifold is called \textit{Haken} if it contains an embedded, two-sided, incompressible surface.
-From Thurston's hyperbolization theorem we know that every closed, atoroidal, Haken 3-manifold is hyperbolic.
-Since the manifolds that we consider here have positive first Betti number, they are automatically Haken.
-Hence $M$ being atoroidal in the statement of the above conjecture is equivalent to $M$ being hyperbolic \cite{kapovich2001hyperbolic}.
-There are index sum formulae for both sides of inequality (\ref{inequality}), which are applications of the Poincar\'{e}-Hopf formula .
-It immediately follows from comparing those sums that both sides of (\ref{inequality}) have the same parity when $M$ is closed \cite{thurston1986norm}.
-So we always assume having the same parity as a necessary condition, and we call it `the parity condition'.
-Gabai gave a positive answer to the Euler class one conjecture for a subset of points in dual unit ball.
-Note that dual unit ball is a convex polyhedron with integral vertices \cite{thurston1986norm}.
+\begin{eulerclassone}[Thurston--1976] Let $M$ be a closed, orientable, irreducible and atoroidal 3-manifold and let $a \in H^2(M; \mathbb{Z})$ be any integral class with $x^*(a)=1$.
+Then there is a taut foliation $\mathcal{F}$ on $M$ whose Euler class is equal to $a$. \end{eulerclassone} A compact, orientable, irreducible 3-manifold is \emph{Haken} if it contains an incompressible surface.
+A compact orientable 3-manifold is \emph{hyperbolic} if its interior admits a complete Riemannian metric of constant sectional curvature $-1$.
+By Thurston's hyperbolization theorem, every closed atoroidal Haken 3-manifold is hyperbolic \cite{thurston1986hyperbolic, thurston1998hyperbolic, thurston1998hyperbolicIII}.
+See e.g. Otal \cite{otal2001hyperbolization}, and Kapovich \cite{kapovich2001hyperbolic} for the details.
+Since the manifolds that we consider here have positive first Betti number, they are Haken.
+Hence $M$ being atoroidal in the statement of the above conjecture is equivalent to $M$ being hyperbolic.
+Thurston proved Inequality (\ref{inequality}) by showing that there are index sum formulae for both sides of the inequality, and then comparing these sums.
+See Section \ref{section:index-sum}.
+It immediately follows from comparing those sums that both sides of (\ref{inequality}) have the same parity when $M$ is closed, i.e. both sides are even since $\chi(S)$ is even. \begin{definition} Let $M$ be a closed, orientable 3-manifold.
+An integral class $a \in H^2(M; \mathbb{Z})$ satisfies the \emph{parity condition} if $a \in 2H^2(M; \mathbb{Z})$.
+An integral class $a \in H^2(M ; \mathbb{R})$ satisfies the \emph{parity condition} if $a = 2b$ for some integral class $b \in H^2(M; \mathbb{R})$. \end{definition} In fact, it is known that the integral Euler class of any transversely oriented plane field on a closed, oriented 3-manifold satisfies the parity condition.
+See Proposition \ref{parity}.
+Clearly if an integral class $a \in H^2(M ; \mathbb{Z})$ satisfies the parity condition then its image in $H^2(M ; \mathbb{R})$ under the change of coefficients satisfies the parity condition; the converse is also true assuming that $H^2(M ; \mathbb{Z})$ has no $2$-torsion.
+The parity condition was not explicitly mentioned by Thurston in the Euler class one conjecture, but it was certainly known to him.
+So we always assume the parity condition as part of the hypotheses of the conjecture.
+Gabai gave a partial positive answer to the Euler class one conjecture \cite[Page 24, Remark 7.3]{gabai1997problems}; for a proof see Gabai and Yazdi \cite{secondpaper}.
+By Thurston, the dual unit ball is a convex polyhedron with integral vertices \cite{thurston1986norm}.

-{Theorem \ref{gabai}} \begin{gabai}[Gabai] Let $M$ be a compact oriented 3-manifold, possibly with tori boundary, and let $a \in H^2(M, \partial M)$ be a vertex of the dual unit ball.
-Then there is a taut foliation on $M$ whose Euler class is equal to $a$. \end{gabai}
+\begin{thm}[Gabai] Let $M$ be a compact oriented irreducible 3-manifold, possibly with toral boundary, and let $a \in H^2(M, \partial M)$ be a vertex of the dual unit ball.
+Then there is a taut foliation on $M$ whose Euler class is equal to $a$. \end{thm}